diegojromerolopez/constattr/README.md

 ```

 ## Limitations
-Your class cannot have a metaclass defined.
+If your class has a metaclass defined, it will work, but in case of conflict
+the MRO in the metaclass will choose the [ConstantEnforcerMeta](/constattr/const_enforcer_meta.py)
+class first.

 ## Dependencies
 This package has no dependencies.